-The recommended Zoning By-law amendment (ZBA) includes six zones - Residential Apartment A (R4A) zone with two site-specific sections, a Residential Townhouse B (R3B) zone with a site-specific section, a Residential Single Detached A (R1A) zone with a site specific section, Open Space (OS), and Floodplain (F) - to permit the proposed mid-rise apartments, street townhouses, a single detached house, a new parkette, natural heritage systems and their associated buffers, and a below-grade stormwater management facility.

-The provisions of the recommended site-specific zoning comply with the recommended draft Official Plan Amendment, safeguard the location and size of the public parkette, enable the appropriate protection of natural heritage systems, and ensure proper siting of the proposed building, setbacks, and appropriate transitions of building height and massing to mitigate/reduce adverse impacts onto nearby existing and established low-rise residential properties and communities.
+The recommended Zoning By-law amendment (ZBA) includes three zones - Residential Apartment A (R4A) and Residential Townhouse B (R3B) with site-specific sections, and Open Space (OS) - to permit the proposed high-rise and back-to-back stacked townhouses.
+The provisions of the site-specific zoning would comply with the draft Official Plan Amendment, and include specific development standards appropriate for the subject site to ensure proper siting of the proposed building, setbacks, and appropriate transitions of building height and massing to mitigate/reduce adverse impacts onto nearby existing and established low-rise residential properties and communities.

 It should be noted that the proposed development will be required to go through site plan control to further refine architectural elements including building design and materials.
-The public and private access easements to facilitate the pedestrian midblock connection and future driveway to a neighbouring property in accordance to the Revised Springbrook Tertiary Plan will also be finalized as part of these processes.